-- Students must successfully complete the following in-water swim assessment in its entirety, in sequence, and without any aids or stops to be permitted to swim without a PFD/lifejacket: - Swim 50m (164') continuously any stroke - Tread water for 1 minute - In lieu of completing the In-Water Swim Assessment Students must provide proof of Bronze Star certification or higher. - If the public aquatic facility has a swimming competency test (i.e. an alternative to the In-Water Swim Assessment) schools must adhere to the components of this in-water swim assessment as well as those of the facility. - The In-Water Swim Assessment must be administered by a Certified Aquatic Instructor or a Certified Lifeguard.
-If the Aquatic Instructor does not hold a Lifeguard certificate or an assistant Lifeguard certificate, a Certified Lifeguard must also be on deck during the In-Water Swim Assessment. - Results of the In-Water Swim Assessment must be documented and communicated as per school board policy (for example, to the Student, Teacher, Principal, Parents/Guardians, Trip Guide(s), Lifeguards, Aquatic Instructor, and Outside Provider [if applicable]). - Students who do not successfully complete the In-Water Swim Assessment or who do not have a Bronze Star certification or higher must be identified and wear a correctly fitting, properly secured/fastened, and Canadian approved PFD or lifejacket at all times on deck and in the water, or must not participate in the activity.
+- Students must successfully complete the following in-water swim assessment in its entirety, in sequence, and without any aids or stops to be permitted to swim without a PFD/lifejacket: - Swim 50 m (164') continuously any stroke - Tread water for 1 minute - In lieu of completing the In-Water Swim Assessment, Students must provide proof of Bronze Star certification or higher.

-The PFD/lifejacket may be removed when Students are under Direct Supervision by the Aquatic Instructor during the learn-to-swim skill instruction.
+- If the public aquatic facility has a swimming competency test (i.e. an alternative to the In-Water Swim Assessment) schools must adhere to the components of this in-water swim assessment as well as those of the facility. - The In-Water Swim Assessment must be administered by a Certified Aquatic Instructor or a Certified Lifeguard.
+If the Certified Aquatic Instructor does not hold a Lifeguard certificate or an assistant Lifeguard certificate, a Certified Lifeguard must also be on the deck/dock/shore during the In-Water Swim Assessment. - The In-Water Swim Assessment must be completed within the school year in which the activity is taking place. - Results of the In-Water Swim Assessment must be documented and communicated as per school board policy (for example, to the Student, Teacher, Principal, Parents/Guardians, Trip Guide(s), Lifeguards, Aquatic Instructor, and Outside Activity Provider [if applicable]). - Students who do not successfully complete the In-Water Swim Assessment or who do not have a Bronze Star certification or higher must be identified and wear a correctly fitting, properly secured/fastened, and Canadian approved PFD or lifejacket at all times when near the water, where the depth of the water poses a risk, and in the water, or must not participate in the activity. - The PFD/lifejacket may be removed during instructional swims when Students are under Direct Supervision by the Aquatic Instructor during the learn-to-swim skill instruction.